The UK Mobile Network Guide

 Step Two: What Do I Need?

 Next, you need to figure out what exactly you're shopping for.
 A mobile contract has three parts: number of calling minutes, number of text messages, amount of mobile data.
 You want a contract that will give you the appropriate limits to fit your needs.

 A contract that's too big will mean you're paying for minutes/texts/data that you don't need.
 A contract that's too small will mean you go over your monthly limits, and then you'll need to pay premium prices on any extra minutes/texts/data.

 Check out some of your old mobile bills, or set your phone to track your usage for a week or so (nearly all modern smartphones can do this, just dig around in your settings menu), so that you get a good idea of what kind of limits you need.

 Finally, taking what you already know, you'll need to comparison shop.
 This can be a little time consuming, but remember that you should save money by the end of this process!
 You can visit each operator's website to find out which will offer you the best deal on what you need, or use a contract phone comparison tool that will do the work for you!

-Getting mobile service in the UK can be confusing, since there are just so many different companies to choose from.
-However, that choice does mean that you’re more likely to find a phone plan that fits your needs, and a competitive market means better prices for consumers.
-Choosing a mobile operator doesn’t have to be that complicated though.
+Getting a mobile service in the UK can be confusing since there are just so many different companies to choose from.
+However, that choice does mean that you're more likely to find a phone plan that fits your needs, and a competitive market means better prices for consumers.
+Choosing a mobile operator doesn't have to be that complicated though.
 Put in a little time, do your research, and you should find the perfect phone plan!